fayst26/mkdocs/docs/settings/settings_access.md

     - Editor
 1. Enter notification message.
 1. Optional: To skip notifying people, clear **Notify people** box.
-1. Optional: Click :material-link: **Copy link** to copy document link.
+1. Optional: Click :material-link: **Copy link** to copy the document link.
 1. Click **Send**.

-The document will share to entered emails.
+The document will be shared to the entered emails.